StoccoDavide/LEM-LAST/README.md

-# LULEM (LU Decomposition Large Expressions Management)
+# LULEM (LU decomposition with Large Expressions Management)

-This is a module for the `LULEM` (LU decomposition with Large Expression Management) package.
+This is a module for the `LULEM` (LU decomposition with Large Expressions Management) package.
 It contains the functions to solve linear systems of equations with large symbolic expressions.
 The module uses a Lower-Diagonal-Upper (LDU) decomposition with full pivoting to solve the system of equations using the `LEM` (Large Expressions Management) package to avoid expression swell.

 The code in this repository is hopefully an improved version of the code provided in Wenqin Zhou's PhD thesis *Symbolic Computation Techniques for Solving Large Expressions*.